llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 This is not a typical demographic question, however, it is one that can reveal data on the vibrancy or stagnancy of the field in terms of linguistics.
 This is an attempt to pinpoint how long one can thrive in an industry without the need for multilingual skills.
 It will be interesting to explore if career longevity is strongly or weakly associated with one's linguistic acquisitions.

-+ *In what law-related environment are you currently working?*
++ *5. In what law-related environment are you currently working?*

 In private practice, in a firm with less than 5 lawyers